• Skip to primary navigation

 Making lemon icebox pie filling and pouring into a graham cracker crust.

-Make sure your cream cheese is at room temperature before beginning.
-If it's still cold, it will be difficult to mix without leaving lumps in your filling.
-This is the main reason your pie filling will have lumps.
+Room temperature ingredients - Make sure your cream cheese is at room temperature before beginning.
+If it's still cold, it will be difficult to mix without leaving lumps in the filling.

 Lemon icebox pie in a glass pie dish with one slice missing.